 At the time we lived in Florida (and would later move to Washington, D.C.,) but we always knew we wanted to tie the knot somewhere in Michigan to make it more convenient for our extended family, most of whom lived in the state or in nearby Illinois.
-We considered a few different options, but ultimately settled on a castle venue, because, let’s be honest: What girl hasn’t dreamed of having her very own royal wedding?
-(Well, I do.)
+We considered a few different options but ultimately settled on a castle venue, because, let’s be honest: What girl hasn’t dreamed of having her very own royal wedding?
+(Well, I have.)

 We set a date of May 30, 2020, and as it got closer, our excitement grew.
 We were finally going to get married!
 But then we hit a bump in the road—a baby bump.
-My oldest sister told me that she was pregnant and her due date was just three days before our wedding, which meant that she wouldn’t be able to travel to Michigan for the festivities.
+My oldest sister told me that she was pregnant, and her due date was just three days before our wedding, which meant that she wouldn’t be able to travel to Michigan for the festivities.
 As thrilled as I was to become an aunt, a part of me was sad to think that my big sister wouldn’t be standing next to me on my big day, nor I hers.

-Nevertheless, the planning continued and in January, my fiancé and I joined our parents in Michigan for a “vendor weekend,” during which we met with our venue coordinator, florist, wedding planner, caterer, and all of the other people who were working so hard to make our dream wedding a reality.
+Nevertheless, the planning continued, and in January, my fiancé and I joined our parents in Michigan for a “vendor weekend,” during which we met with our venue coordinator, florist, wedding planner, caterer, and all of the other people who were working so hard to make our dream wedding a reality.

-The following month, I had the most amazing bachelorette weekend at Disney World where my bridesmaids made me feel like a total princess, and I became even more excited for May, which I didn’t think was possible.
-But every fairytale needs a villain, and ours was the coronavirus.
+The following month I had the most amazing bachelorette weekend at Disney World where my bridesmaids made me feel like a total princess, and I became even more excited for May, which I didn’t think was possible.
+But every fairy tale needs a villain, and ours was the coronavirus.

 When things started to get serious in early March, we were a little concerned, but like many people at the time, we didn’t think the virus was going to be anything more than a minor inconvenience.
-However, as the weeks passed and the situation worsened, we decided to start reaching out to our vendors to formulate a "Plan B."
+However, as the weeks passed and the situation worsened, we decided to start reaching out to our vendors to formulate a "plan B."

-Initially, we considered postponing the wedding by just a few months, but we grew worried that our guests might already have other plans or obligations, or that the pandemic might not be over with by then, so instead, we picked May 22, 2021, as our backup date.
+Initially, we considered postponing the wedding by just a few months, but we grew worried that our guests might already have other plans or obligations or that the pandemic might not be over with by then, so instead, we picked May 22, 2021, as our backup date.

-During those 'what if' conversations, my fiancé and I came to the important decision that even if the big celebration had to wait, we still wanted to get married on May 30 of this year.
+During those what-if conversations, my fiancé and I came to the important decision that even if the big celebration had to wait, we still wanted to get married on May 30 of this year.

 It was heart-wrenching to think that our wedding could be delayed by an entire year when we had already waited so long, but it also gave us peace of mind knowing that should worse come to worse, we had a plan in place.
-And during those "what if" conversations, my fiancé and I came to the important decision that even if the big celebration had to wait, we still wanted to get married on May 30 of this year.
+And during those what-if conversations, my fiancé and I came to the important decision that even if the big celebration had to wait, we still wanted to get married on May 30 of this year.